 Final conclusions: Which iPad should you buy?

-At £399/$399 the Mini is only £50/$70 more than the low-powered iPad 10.2in and it's £80/$70 more than the 9.7in at the entry level, but it's a year newer, has a processor that's two generations more advanced than the iPad 10.2in and it has a nicer-feeling (laminated) screen, comes with twice the storage and is considerably more portable.
-And it supports the Pencil too.
+At £399/$399 the Mini is only £50/$70 more than the low-powered iPad 10.2in and it's £80/$100 less than the iPad Air.
+It's processor is two generations more advanced than the iPad 10.2in and it has a nicer-feeling (laminated) screen, twice the storage and is considerably more portable.
 Go for this if your priorities are power and/or portability.

 The remaining iPads will be too expensive for the average buyer.
 The 11in and 12.9in Pro models are amazingly powerful and well made, with a fantastic all-screen/Face ID design and support for the brilliant second-gen Apple Pencil - but make sure you need what they're offering, because otherwise you're wasting a huge amount of money.

 Now you've picked an iPad model, there are just a few extras to consider: storage, colour, cellular and how to buy.

 We'd generally say not - it'll be cheaper up front but you'll end up paying more in the long run.
 But it all depends on your budget and the most convenient way to pay for your device.
 (Businesses often prefer to pay for employees' tablets on contract.)

 Remember that you won't be able to switch to a different data provider until you've finished paying off the contract, as the iPad is likely to be locked to the original contract provider.
 Here's how to unlock an iPad from its network, once you've fulfilled your contractual obligations.